aws-quickstart/cdk-eks-blueprints/docs/addons/ack-addon.md

   .build(app, 'my-stack-name');
 ```

 > Pattern # 2 : This installs AWS Controller for Kubernetes for RDS ACK controller.
-After Installing this RDS ACK Controller, the instructions in [Provision ACK Resource](https://preview--eksworkshop-v2-next.netlify.app/docs/gitops/controlplanes/ack/configureResources) can be used to provision Amazon RDS database using the RDS ACK controller
+After Installing this RDS ACK Controller, the instructions in [Provision ACK Resource](https://preview--eksworkshop-v2-next.netlify.app/docs/gitops/controlplanes/ack/configureResources) can be used to provision Amazon RDS database using the RDS ACK controller as an example

 ```typescript
 import * as cdk from 'aws-cdk-lib';